Best Grammys 2019 performances ranked: Cardi B, Post Malone, Lady Gaga and more

 12. Diana Ross -- The Best Years of My Life, Reach Out And Touch

-She turns 75 this March.
+She turns 75 next month.
 The Detroit-born singer famous for The Supremes is one of the most successful Motown singers of all time.
 Introduced by her grandson, she burst onto the stage in a redder-than-red dress.
 Right to the end, she's given us the best years of our lives.
 She couldn't hold the tears back.
 Also, how can she be 74?
 Happy birthday!

 13. Travis Scott -- Can't Say

 Cue soulful vibrato chorus.
-Then cue Travis Scott in a cage -- with rambunctious hip hop guys climbing up the sides, precariously over Diana Ross's grandson.
+Then cue Travis Scott in a cage -- with rambunctious hip hop guys climbing up the sides, precariously over Ross' grandson.
 Scott had arguably one of the most impressive stages of the night -- which he ditched to crowd-surf.

 14. Shaun Mendes, Miley Cyrus -- In My Blood